-- Before becoming an LPR, Parolee or Battered noncitizen, the customer had a qualified noncitizen status other than LPR, Parolee or Battered noncitizen; - Entered the U.S. before August 22, 1996 and remained in the U.S. continuously until becoming a qualified noncitizen; or - Has one of the following connections to the military: - Is a member of the U.S. Armed Forces on active duty; - o Is an honorably discharged veteran of the U.S. Armed Forces; - Is the spouse or dependent child of a member or honorably discharged veteran of the U.S. Armed Forces; or - Is the widow or surviving dependent child of a member or honorably discharged veteran of the U.S. Armed Forces.
+- Before becoming an LPR, Parolee or Battered noncitizen, the customer had a qualified noncitizen status other than LPR, Parolee or Battered noncitizen; - Entered the U.S. before August 22, 1996 and remained in the U.S. continuously until becoming a qualified noncitizen; or - Has one of the following connections to the military: - Is a member of the U.S. Armed Forces on active duty; - Is an honorably discharged veteran of the U.S. Armed Forces; - Is the spouse or dependent child of a member or honorably discharged veteran of the U.S. Armed Forces; or - Is the widow or surviving dependent child of a member or honorably discharged veteran of the U.S. Armed Forces.

-Parolees from Afghanistan who meet either of the following conditions are exempt from the 5-year waiting period until March 31, 2023 OR until the end of their parole period, whichever is later:
+1) Parolees from Afghanistan who meet either of the following conditions are exempt from the 5-year waiting period until March 31, 2023 OR until the end of their parole period, whichever is later:

-- Were paroled into the US between July 31, 2021 and September 30, 2022; or - Were paroled into the US after September 30, 2022 AND is the spouse, child, parent or legal guardian of a person paroled into the US between July 31, 2021 and September 30, 2022.
+- Were paroled into the US between July 31, 2021 and September 30, 2022; or - Were paroled into the US after September 30, 2022 AND is the spouse, child, parent or legal guardian of a person paroled into the US between July 31, 2021 and September 30, 2022. - 2) Humanitarian Parolees from Ukraine who were paroled into the US between February 24, 2022, and September 30, 2023 are exempt from the 5-year waiting period until September 30, 2023 OR until the end of their parole period, whichever is later.